 - Blood pressure

-All above, treatments are finalized taking into consideration the overall health, severity, age and other ailments of the patient.
-Only a well experienced urologist should perform the above treatment.
+All the above, treatments are finalized taking into consideration the overall health, severity, age and other ailments of the patient.
+Only a well-experienced urologist should perform the above treatment.